-Saudi Arabia, UAE, Bahrain, Egypt cut off relations with Qatar
+Qatar rift: Saudi, UAE, Bahrain, Egypt cut ties

 Abu Dhabi, UAE (CNN)Saudi Arabia, Bahrain, Egypt and the United Arab Emirates have broken off relations with Qatar, in the worst diplomatic crisis to hit Gulf Arab states in decades.

 The three Gulf countries and Egypt have accused Qatar of supporting terrorism and destabilizing the region.
 Qatar -- which shares its only land border with Saudi Arabia -- has rejected the accusations calling them "unjustified" and "baseless".
+Yemen and the Maldives also cut ties with Qatar.

+Qatari citizens have been told they have 14 days to leave Saudi Arabia, Bahrain and the UAE, while those countries also banned their own citizens from entering Qatar.

-Latest developments:
+Key developments:

-- Qataris given 14 days to leave the UAE
+- Qataris given 14 days to leave the UAE, Bahrain and Saudi

 - Qatar ejected from the Saudi-led coalition in Yemen over alleged support of ISIS and al-Qaeda, according to Saudi state media

-- Yemen government cuts ties with Qatar
+- Yemen and Maldives governments also cut ties with Qatar

 - Emirates airline says it's suspending all flights to and from Doha starting Tuesday morning

-- Kuwait, Oman only Gulf Cooperation Council members with ties to Qatar.
+- Kuwait, Oman only Gulf Cooperation Council members remaining with ties to Qatar.

+- Iran blames tensions on Donald Trump's recent visit to Saudi Arabia

-Saudi Arabia's state news agency announced the move to sever ties with Qatar Monday, saying it was seeking to "protect national security from the dangers of terrorism and extremism."
+Saudi Arabia's state news agency announced the cutting of ties Monday, saying it was seeking to "protect national security from the dangers of terrorism and extremism."

-The Saudi-led Arab coalition fighting Yemen's Houthi rebels also expelled Qatar from its alliance, alleging support of "al-Qaeda and Daesh [also known as ISIS], as well as dealing with the rebel militias", according to Saudi's state media agency.

 All ports of entry between the two countries will be closed, according to the statement.

-Meanwhile the Yemen government also cut ties with Qatar on Monday, accusing the country of supporting the Houthi movement, according to Yemen's state news agency.

-"Qatar's practices of dealing with the coup militias (Houthi) and supporting extremist groups became clear," the government said in a statement Monday.
+However, the Saudi-led Arab coalition fighting Yemen's Houthi rebels also expelled Qatar from its alliance, alleging support of "al-Qaeda and Daesh [also known as ISIS], as well as dealing with the rebel militias", according to Saudi's state media agency.

 Saudi Arabia, the UAE, Bahrain, Oman, Kuwait and Qatar form a close regional alliance known as the Gulf Cooperation Council, established in 1981.
-The union is viewed as one of the most influential in the Middle East.
-Kuwait and Oman are the only remaining GCC members to maintain ties with Qatar.
+After Monday's development, only Kuwait and Oman have ties with Qatar.

+As the crisis deepened in the region, Bahrain's foreign ministry said it was suspending diplomatic relations "in order to preserve its national security," according to a statement.

+In further developments Monday, Egypt said that Qatar had taken an "anti-Egyptian course" and that Cairo had been unable to dissuade it from supporting terrorism.

-Monday's decision comes two weeks after Saudi Arabia, the UAE, Bahrain and Egypt blocked several Qatari media outlets -- including Al Jazeera -- over comments allegedly made by Qatari Emir Sheikh Tamim Al Hamad Al Thani.
+The news comes two weeks after Saudi Arabia, the UAE, Bahrain and Egypt blocked several Qatari media outlets -- including Al Jazeera -- over comments allegedly made by Qatari Emir Sheikh Tamim Al Hamad Al Thani.
 Al Thani reportedly hailed Iran as an "Islamic power" and criticized US President Donald Trump's policy towards Tehran.

-The Emir's comments appeared on Qatar's official news agency, but Qatar claimed that the website was "hacked", the report fabricated by the culprits.
+The Emir's alleged comments appeared on Qatar's official news agency, but Qatar claimed that the website was "hacked", the report fabricated by the culprits.

 Saudi Arabia and Iran are at odds over a number of regional issues, including Iran's nuclear program and what Saudis see as Tehran's growing influence in the kingdom's sphere of influence -- especially in Syria, Lebanon and neighboring Yemen.

-"There are two competing theories," Gayle Tzemach Lemmon, senior fellow at the Council of Foreign Relations says about the origin of the spat.
+"There are two competing theories," Gayle Tzemach Lemmon, senior fellow at the Council of Foreign Relations said about the origin of the spat.

 "One is that Saudi Arabia felt emboldened after Donald Trump's visit, and Trump's administration has had a strong stance on Iran, which is backed by Qatar.